 Don’t Be Afraid To Walk Your Dog

 Never feel afraid to walk your dog.
-Yes, you should be alert and be cautious of where you are working your dog and what other dogs and people are around you, but walking your dog is FUN!
+Yes, you should be alert and be cautious of where you are walking your dog and what other dogs and people are around you, but walking your dog is FUN!

 It’s vital to their health and wellbeing, and it’s something that will keep their tails wagging!

-How Can Pet Sitters Ireland Help?
+How Can Pet Sitters Ireland Help With Your Dog?

 At Pet Sitters Ireland we never let any dogs off the lead during walks.
 We strongly believe that if we do let a dog off the lead we cannot be 100% in control of what happens to them.
 The moment we let that dog off then it’s impossible to be sure that they are safe.
 Whereas on the lead, we know we can control the situation to make sure they are safe and sound.